NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   + Populate the beginning of each position array with the initial position of each problem.
   + Populate the beginning of each velocity array with the initial velocity of each problem.
 + Launch the Parareal Kernel with the propagators and prepared arrays
-  - *Note:* If there are more subproblems than threads, their assignment can be determined via index striding @Harris2013; more on this in @sec:single_gpu.
+  - *Note:* If there are more problems than threads, the kernel can index stride @Harris2013; more on this in @sec:single_gpu.

 === Corrections <sec:corrections>